yarob-alrifai/angular-ngrx-products/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions from the community.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

+## Code of Conduct

+Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the project.